aws-neuron/aws-neuron-sdk/general/nki/nki_perf_guide.rst

 **Optimization**: A common optimization to tackle vector/scalar-operation-heavy operators is **combining instructions** using low-level ``nki.isa`` APIs.
 Combining instructions can leverage the deep pipelined stages within VectorE and ScalarE engine data path to increase hardware utilization per instruction and reduce the instruction count.
-Check out the :doc:`architecture guide <trainium_inferentia2_arch>` to learn what operations can be done in a pipeline fashion in a single VectorE/ScalarE instruction.
+Check out the :doc:`architecture guide <nki_arch_guides>` to learn what operations can be done in a pipeline fashion in a single VectorE/ScalarE instruction.

 For example, below pseudo-code showcase combining three instructions into a single one on ScalarE. ``impl 1`` and ``impl